 - Ensure that the remuneration package reflects market rates and contributions made.

 Finally, if you find yourself at breaking point, seek advice.
-At Lupton Fawcett, we understand the issues you face and understand what your concerns are.
-Our specialist family business team has been advising family business across the generations for over 120 years.
+At Lupton Fawcett, we understand the issues family businesses face and understand what your concerns are.
+Our specialist family business team has been advising family businesses across the generations for over 120 years.
 To discuss any issues in relation to this article, please get in touch with Howard Rutter by calling 0113 280 2074 or email firstname.lastname@example.org.